yamin-shihab/study-notes/grade_7/science.md

   * Parasitism is when one benefits and the other is harmed.
 Parasites live in or on a host and feed on it, but don't want to kill it. (tapeworms, mosquitoes, leeches)
 * An adaptation is an inherited characteristic that helps an organism survive and reproduce in its environment.
   * Behavioral adaptations change how an organism acts. (plants moving to follow the sun, hibernation, migration)
-  * Structural/physical adaptations involve change in an organism's body. (blending into the environment, color changing, puffer fishes, webbed feet)
+  * Structural/physical adaptations involve change in an organism's body. (blending into the environment, color changing, puffer fish, webbed feet)
 * The carbon cycle is the cycle in which carbon is used and reused through the ecosystem.
 * The water cycle is the continuous movement of water through the biosphere.
   * Evaporation is the process by which a liquid, such as water, changes into a gas or a vapor.